Edward LeMaire: Personal life

-Later in his life, he was a skating judge.
-He was en route to the World Figure Skating Championships in 1961 when his plane (Sabena Flight 548) crashed near Brussels, Belgium, killing all on board.
-LeMaire was 36 at the time of his death.
+LeMaire was en route to the World Figure Skating Championships on February 15, 1961, when his plane (Sabena Flight 548) crashed near Brussels, Belgium, killing all on board, including the U.S. figure skating team.
 His 14-year-old son Richard was also killed in the crash.
+He was buried next to his son at Greenwood Union Cemetery in Rye.